cortexrd/Knack-Toolkit-Library/README.md

 Keywords can be added in a field’s **description**, in the table view.

+When used in a field, the keyword will be applied **across the board** in your app, in all views using this field.

 ## In Views

 Keywords can be added in a view’s **title** or **description** - interchangeably or together.
 Each keywords are separated by a space, or line feeds (return) when used in the description box.
 In some cases, it can also be used inside a Rich Text.

+When used in a view, the keyword will be applied **in that view only**.

 ## Placement